 Design and Technology

-At St Oswald’s we want all children to have access to exciting Design and Technology experiences and resources so that they can become inspired to be the Teachers, Architects, Engineers, Graphic Designers, Chefs, Nutritionists or Food Scientisists of the future.
+At St Oswald’s we want all children to have access to exciting Design and Technology experiences and resources so that they can become inspired to be the Teachers, Architects, Engineers, Graphic Designers, Chefs, Nutritionists or Food Scientists of the future.
 We want all pupils to enjoy STEM learning and to develop confidence when using design and technology methods, skills and processes developing an understanding of how valuable these roles are in providing products and solutions in the world around us.
+As our pupils engage in hands-on, creative projects, this encourages a connection between their inner selves and the tangible world, providing a unique avenue for our learners to express their spirituality by designing and constructing objects that hold personal meaning or significance.
+Thus, Design and Technology becomes a platform for our pupils to explore and express their spiritual dimensions through the act of making and reflecting on the purpose and impact of the designed artefacts, fostering a sense of mindfulness and purpose in the creative process.

 Curriculum Intent